LuLi0077/AI/Sign_Language_to_Text/README.md

 ### Part 1: Data

 A data handler designed for this database is provided as the `AslDb` class in the `asl_data` module.
 This handler creates the initial [pandas](http://pandas.pydata.org/pandas-docs/stable/) dataframe from the corpus of data included in the `data` directory as well as dictionaries suitable for extracting data in a format friendly to the [hmmlearn](https://hmmlearn.readthedocs.io/en/latest/) library.
-We'll use those to create models in Part 2.

 ### Part 2: Model selection